The basics

 TetherX is UK-built and hosts in UK / EU data centres so deployments stay inside scope.

-Frameworks the platform is designed to support: UK GDPR and Data Protection Act 2018, EU GDPR, the ICO Video Surveillance code, the Surveillance Camera Code of Practice, BS 7958 (CCTV management), BS EN 62676 / EN 50132 (video surveillance systems), BS 8418 (detector-activated CCTV), BS 5979 (Alarm Receiving Centres), NIS2 for in-scope operators, Cyber Essentials / Cyber Essentials Plus, ISO 27001 and SOC 2 cloud infrastructure.
+Frameworks the platform is designed to support: UK GDPR + Data Protection Act 2018, EU GDPR, the ICO Video Surveillance code, the Surveillance Camera Code of Practice, BS 7958, BS EN 62676 / EN 50132, BS 8418, BS 5979, NIS2, Cyber Essentials / Plus, ISO 27001 and SOC 2 cloud infrastructure.
+Per-camera retention meets ICO data-minimisation; audit trails and SHA-1 evidence hashes support DSAR and court-admissible exports.

 TetherX hosts in Australian data centres (Sydney) so customer data stays onshore by default; on-demand local clouds are available for sovereignty-critical deployments.

-CCTV-specific and state law: the AS 4806 CCTV management series (AS 4806.1-4), state Surveillance Devices and Workplace Surveillance Acts (NSW Workplace Surveillance Act 2005, ACT Workplaces Act 2016, plus Surveillance Devices Acts in NSW, VIC, WA, QLD, SA and TAS).
+Cyber: ASD Essential Eight, ASD ISM, AS/NZS ISO/IEC 27001.
+CCTV-specific and state law: the AS 4806 CCTV management series, state Surveillance Devices and Workplace Surveillance Acts (NSW WSA 2005, ACT Workplaces Act 2016, plus SDAs in NSW, VIC, WA, QLD, SA and TAS).

-Caveat: SOCI and PSPF require named-personnel access controls, retention to the specific class of asset, and incident reporting to ASD ACSC inside statutory windows - TetherX provides the audit trail and the access controls, the operator runs the policy and the reporting.
+Caveat: SOCI and PSPF require named-personnel access controls, retention to asset class, and incident reporting to ASD ACSC inside statutory windows - TetherX provides the audit trail; the operator runs the policy.

 Regional data centres + on-demand local clouds keep data onshore where required.
 India: DPDP Act 2023 (Digital Personal Data Protection), IT Act 2000, CERT-In incident reporting.
 Canada: PIPEDA, plus province-level laws (Quebec Law 25, BC PIPA, AB PIPA), Canadian Centre for Cyber Security (CCCS) baseline controls.
 New Zealand: Privacy Act 2020, NZISM, AS/NZS ISO/IEC 27001.
 The platform configuration (retention, audit trails, role-based access, regional storage) is the same lever used to meet each.

-All communication between TetherBox and TetherX cloud is encrypted via an outbound-only VPN with 4,096-bit SSL certificates.
-Each connection is challenged for reauthorisation weekly.
-Certificates can be revoked if suspicious traffic is detected.
-Data is encrypted at rest in regional cloud storage.
-The platform runs on ISO 27001 and SOC 2 certified cloud infrastructure.
+All communication between TetherBox and TetherX cloud runs over an outbound-only 4096-bit VPN with TLS 1.2+ in transit.
+Each connection is challenged for reauthorisation weekly; certificates can be revoked if suspicious traffic is detected.
+Data is AES-256 encrypted at rest in regional cloud storage on ISO 27001 and SOC 2 attested infrastructure.

 TetherX hosts in regional data centres in the UK, US, Canada, India and Australia.
 Customer data is stored in the region closest to the installation.
 Local recordings stay on the TetherBox; cloud recording backups and platform data are stored in the assigned region and encrypted at rest.
 Each customer can run a private cloud instance to control their own data flow - and new local clouds can be spun up on demand for customers that need data residency in a region we do not yet host in (regulatory, gov-procurement, vertical-specific compliance).